Listen to this episode on The Art Engager podcast or read the blog below:

 #7 CREATING YOUR OWN

-And finally, have you thought about creating your own thinking routines?
+And finally, have you thought about creating your own questioning frameworks?
 I’ve certainly played around with a few ideas of my own.
-Think about See Wonder Connect which was created by the National Gallery of Art in Washington DC and inspired by Sre Think Wonder.
-I also see See Think Me We as a sister routine or relative of STW wonder.
+If we take thinking routines as an example of a type of questioning framework, think about See Wonder Connect which was created by the National Gallery of Art in Washington DC and inspired by See Think Wonder.
+I also see See Think Me We as a sister routine or relative of See Think Wonder.
 There are many thinking routines that have been created by other projects in Project Zero and others that have been created outside of Harvard too.
-I have tried to compile as many of these as I can on my Ultimate Thinking routines list What thinking routine could you create?
+What questioning framework of your own could you create?
 Would you be inspired by an existing routine or would you create something from scratch inspired by a particular artwork or a particular theme you’re working with or a skill you’d like to develop.
 Be creative and see what you come up with.
 Test it out time and again.
 Re-work and iterate.
 See what you can create!